ADHD: Essential Information For Caregivers

 - Combined presentation, a mixture of both subtypes and the most severe diagnosis.

 Children with ADHD often tend to be disruptive, restless, prone to tantrums, have difficulty completing tasks, and will often become a distraction in the classroom.
-Without diagnosis and adequate treatment, behavioural problems can arise which can contribute to adolescent delinquency, problems with peers and academic underachievement.
+Without diagnosis and adequate treatment, a child’s behavioural problems can arise which can contribute to adolescent delinquency, problems with peers and academic underachievement.

 ADD vs ADHD: What’s The Difference?